Chevrolet Caprice: 1986–1990

 The 1987 models received minor styling revisions: composite aerodynamic headlamps replaced the formerly sealed beam bulbs, and a standup hood ornament returned.
 A simulated woodgrain dashboard finish, last used on the 1984 models, returned.
-The model range was slightly revised, and now included a base level Caprice eight-passenger wagon and a Caprice Classic Brougham LS four-door sedan.
-The Brougham LS featured all the Brougham amenities plus a padded vinyl roof, opera lights, and LS monograms.
+The model range was slightly revised, and now included a base level Caprice eight-passenger wagon and a Caprice Classic Brougham LS four-door sedan, introduced mid-1986.
+The Brougham LS featured all the Brougham amenities plus a fiberglass roof plug covered by a padded vinyl roof for a more formal look, opera lights, and LS monograms.
 Leather upholstery was a newly available option for Brougham and Brougham LS sedans, which also had a new pillow-style seating design and a folding center armrest in the back seat.
 Exterior colors for the Brougham LS were now limited to conservative colors compared to the 1986 model: White, Black, Burgundy, Dark Blue, and Dark Grey.
 The trim level names "stacked up": Caprice, Caprice Classic, Caprice Classic Brougham, and Caprice Classic Brougham LS in ascending order of price and plushness.

 The engine offerings received only minor changes.
 The 4.3 L V6 and the 305 cu in V8 were updated with roller lifters and center bolt valve covers.
 The 305 cu in had a 5 hp rating increase and was now rated at 170 hp and 250 lbft.
 The 307 cu in Oldsmobile-built V8 remained unchanged and was the only available engine for the station wagons.
 Some Canadian-sold Chevrolet Caprice sedans used the 307 cu in Oldsmobile-built V8 in place of the Chevrolet-built 305 cu in engine during the 1987 model year.

 The 1988 model range was revised, with the sport coupe dropped due to low sales.
 There was now just one station wagon model, an eight-passenger configuration.
 Engines remained unchanged, and the four-speed automatic overdrive transmission was standard equipment.
 Other standard equipment for all models included tinted glass, a remote-control driver's side-view mirror, automatic headlight on/off, and an AM/FM stereo.
 A police version of the Caprice wagon was made; it had the code 1A2 and was designed for special service use.

 1989 marked the first year of a fuel-injected V8 engine.
 The 305 cu in V8 was updated with throttle body electronic fuel-injection (RPO LO3), first introduced in 1987 on Chevrolet/GMC pickups and vans.
 This engine was rated at 170 hp and 255 lbft, which was only a slight increase in torque over the carbureted engine.
 However, as a result of fuel injection, the cold weather starts, drivability, fuel economy, and emissions were all improved.
 The 4.3 L V6 was no longer the base engine, and was now only available in taxi and police optioned Caprices.
 The 307 engine remained unchanged for station wagons.
 Rear-seat passengers received shoulder belts for the outboard positions and air conditioning was standard on all models.